-The most frequent run-in with the law that people have results from driving.
-Police and highway patrol officers keep our streets and highways safe by ticketing those who violate the rules of the road.
-But traffic tickets can mean more than merely paying a fine.
-Multiple violations can result in the loss of your driver’s license and driving privileges.
-If you were in an accident, you may face civil liability and, in some cases, punitive damages.
-Your insurance rates can skyrocket.
-And repeat offenders can be put in jail.
-But there are alternatives.
+The most frequent run-ins people experience with law enforcement officials occur while driving.
+Police and highway patrol officers keep our streets and highways safe by ticketing those who violate the rules of the road, but some traffic tickets can mean more than merely paying a fine.

-Lotze Mosley, LLP represents drivers throughout metropolitan Washington, D.C. when they have been arrested or ticketed for—
+Our Washington, DC DUI lawyers at Lotze Mosley, LLP represent drivers throughout metropolitan Washington, D.C. when they have been arrested or ticketed for:

 What Are DUI/OWI Charge Penalties in Washington, D.C. and Maryland?